Copyright © 2024 Kees Krijnen

 Network

 A minimum SR2CB system configuration consist of a single master and a single slave.
 The number of slave nodes could be extended to a maximum of 8192 slave nodes for each master/slave ring.
-Each node has a packet propagation delay of about 0.5 us, so a ring with the maximum number of nodes has a total delay of ~4 ms. This the maximum packet delay between the slave nodes adjacent to the master (counter and counterclockwise first ring node position).
+Each node has a packet propagation delay of about 0.5 us, so a ring with the maximum number of nodes has a total delay of ~4 ms. This is the maximum packet delay between the slave nodes adjacent to the master (counter and counterclockwise first ring node position).
 Multiple SR2CB master devices could assemble a ring where data channels from different master/slave ring configurations could be shared.

 Master nodes might have a separate ethernet port.
 1000BASE-T and 100BASE-TX PHYs full duplex ports could be controlled by an FPGA.
 PHY RGMII interface setup reduces the number of PCB traces for the 1000BASE PHY.
 The interface setup for 100BASE-TX PHY is (R)MII.